elastic/rally-eventdata-track/README.md

 Note: It is recommended to store any track parameters in a json file and pass them to Rally using '--track-params=./params-file.json'.

-Following is an example of a valid paramters json file: params-file.json
+Following is an example of a valid parameters json file: params-file.json
 ``` json
 {